ramirocrego/my_website/content/teaching/GEE-2/index.md

 assume that you are familiar with raster files, image bands, and the different type of image resolutions.
 Similarly, I assume you know the different type of vector data.
-While not knowing those terms will not prevent you from using the book, it will definitely make it easier for you to follow the more advance analyses.
+While not knowing those terms will not prevent you from using the tutorial, it will definitely make it easier for you to follow the more advance analyses.

 ### References